-If a random encounter is indicated during the course of a transit, the GM will need to determine who or what has been encountered; this needs to be a logical decision based upon the territory in which the craft is currently located (the Hawkins system in which P2G is set is part of the Kilrathi Empire, so any random encounters during the adventure should involve encounters with Kilrathi craft).
+If a random encounter is indicated during the course of a transit, the GM will need to determine who or what has been encountered; this needs to be a logical decision based upon the territory in which the craft is currently located.
 Should the encounter happen in a frontier, unexplored or neutral system, the GM may choose who has been encountered at their discretion; this is a good opportunity to roll out some of the rarer and more unusual craft (such as a Steltek Drone).
 The GM may also choose to ignore a random encounter at their discretion, though there's not as much fun in doing so.

 When setting up an encounter, the GM should consider the current SI of the vehicle and quickly compose a group of encountered craft that come close to matching it.
-It's generally okay to go under or over the SI as long as the encountered group comes within 100 points either way; any amount substantially below that may be too easy of an encounter while any amount substantially above that may be too difficult.
+It's generally okay to go under or over the SI as long as the encountered group comes within 100 points either way; any amount substantially below that may be too easy of an encounter while any amount substantially above that may be too easy of an encounter while any amount substantially above that may be too difficult.
 Encounters do not necessarily require combat; an encounter may simply entail hailing and talking to the crew of another craft for a while (a good opportunity to advance a story and get in some good role-playing).
 Encounters can also simply involve a situation where either vehicle just jets off without bothering to open communications without the other party giving pursuit; there may not be much as much fun in that but occasionally this sort of encounter is appropriate.
 Of course, depending upon who is encountered, combat may very well be an automatic result (e.g. a Terran craft can pretty much be assured that there will be some shooting going on if it encounters any Kilrathi craft).
 During the course of the encounter, Technology Checks may be made as appropriate to determine any vital stats on the opposing group.
 Encounters terminate when there is sufficient space between all encountered craft or when one group is completely destroyed as a result of combat.